Implementing Asymmetric Dark Matter and Dark Electroweak Baryogenesis in a Mirror Two-Higgs-Doublet Model

 The asymmetry transfer by our lepton portal produces a valid baryon ratio for

 where $Y/X$ is the ratio of the initial dark lepton and baryon asymmetries.
-Thus we favour a dark EWBG which generates a baryon and lepton asymmetry of roughly equal magnitude but opposite sign.
-While we have not investigated the initial asymmetry generation dynamics in this work, to achieve similar initial asymmetries we expect that the heaviest dark quarks and leptons should have masses of similar sizes.
-This is readily achievable given the freedom we have for the dark sector Yukawa couplings; it also fits nicely with our assumption in this section that the largest dark quark Yukawa coupling should be on the order of the visible bottom quark coupling, which was motivated by the large values of $\rho$ necessary for a feasible lepton portal effective operator.
+Thus we favour a dark EWBG which generates a lepton asymmetry of slightly larger magnitude than and opposite sign to the baryon asymmetry.
+While we have not provided a detailed calculation of the initial asymmetry generation dynamics in this work, to achieve similar initial asymmetries we expect that the heaviest dark quarks and leptons should have masses of similar sizes.
+This then requires at least one $\mathcal{O}(1)$ dark lepton Yukawa coupling.
 To make any more precise statements about the viability of this portal would require a detailed analysis of the dark electroweak baryogenesis dynamics.